 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my full disclosure policy here.

-The key to this soup is the sweetness of the vegetables, contrasted with lots of cracked pepper that gives the hearty base a flavor reminiscent of gravy, without being so heavy you feel like you have to pour it over biscuits.
+The key to this soup is the sweetness of the vegetables, contrasted with lots of cracked pepper that gives the hearty base a flavor reminiscent of chicken pot pie filling, without being so heavy you feel like you have to pour it over biscuits like gravy.
 (But if you happen to have some handy...)

 - Cooked chicken: One of the things that makes this recipe so easy is that we are using pre-cooked chicken.
 You can use rotisserie chicken or some leftovers that you already have.

 - Corn and cream-style corn: I like the sweetness from the corn, and that cream-style corn is going to be a great thickener with lots of added flavor.

 - Yukon gold potatoes: Stick with the theme of a bit of sweetness and creaminess and use Yukon Golds instead of Russets.

 - Carrots and onions: As any good soup base should.